Gamebunn/Cream64_PC/README.md

  ## Building SC64

+ IMPORTANT: Newer versions of MSYS2 are currently unable to compile most PC Port Repositories.
+To fix, uninstall your current version of of MSYS2 and reinstall from this link: https://drive.google.com/file/d/10Eon_nDvbcgN2aCAP0sJVg1JbquYdI4g/view?usp=sharing

  If you haven't built with the normal sm64ex/sm64ex-alo builds, [look at those first for a proper tutorial and getting the proper dependencies for install](https://github.com/sm64pc/sm64ex/wiki/Compiling-on-Windows).
 Then once you got the hang of it, come back here.

  1) do ```git clone https://github.com/Gamebunn/sm64ex-alo.git``` to somewhere on your PC with MSYS2.
 Make sure it's a directory with full access.
 Then `cd sm64ex-alo` to get into the folder itself.